cbohara/java_fundamentals/README.txt

-can perform widening and narrowing float > integer will drop the fraction use caution with narrowing conversions int > floating point = lose significant digits
+can perform widening and narrowing float > integer will drop the fraction use caution with narrowing conversions int > floating point = lose precision

 ex: take lVal and cast it down to a 32 bit integer long lVal = 50;
 int iVal = (int)lVal;